anubhavpgit/anubhavpgit.github.io/content/posts/freeiphone.md

 Carrier providers have this excellent strategy of bundling services to make customers stick with them for a long time.
 The network availability and the data speed are all the same for most carriers, but the challenge in these markets is to acquire and retain customers.
 They have multiple strategies to do this.
 They often have a subsidized prepaid mobile network company offering plans cheaper than the primary company's prepaid and postpaid plans but with network deprioritization.
 Most international students and tourists opt for this plan.
 T-Mobile owns [Mint Mobile](https://www.mintmobile.com/) ( It's partly owned by Deadpool.
 No kidding.) and [Metro PCS](https://www.metrobyt-mobile.com/).
 [Boost](https://www.boostmobile.com/) uses AT&T's network.
 Verizon owns [Visible](https://www.visible.com/).
 To reduce costs on postpaid plans, they offer bundling services like Netflix, Disney+, Max and other streaming services at a lower cost.
 They also offer Apple One, Google One, and Amazon Prime subscriptions, with insurance and whatnot.

-One of their excellent strategies is how they offer you the latest iPhone for almost free (at least they make it seem like that xD) if you are open to signing up for a contract.
+One of their excellent strategies is offering you the latest iPhone for almost free (at least they make it seem like that, xD) if you are open to signing up for a contract.
 Now, the best part is that they know how to profit from this deal.
 They will somehow find a way to make you pay for that, and you won't notice.
 And that's fine because you're paying what you were told and getting the latest iPhone for free the same month it was launched.
 You're happy.
 The CAPEX is high, but the LTV is higher.
 I loved the customer acquisition strategy and the way they managed to upsell and cross-sell.

 ### The Strategy